 It is quite common that when you go to the dentist, they will take X-rays of your teeth.
 Dental X-rays are images of your teeth that your dentist will use to evaluate your oral health.
 These X-rays may seem complex, but they’re actually very common tools that are just as important as getting your teeth cleaned.
-Keep reading for more information about dental X-rays from Dr. Garrett and Dr. Boyd at Garrett Boyd Orthodontics.
+Keep reading for more information about dental X-rays from Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics.

 You may be wondering if dental X-rays are safe.
 Fortunately, they are!
 This is because these X-rays are used with low levels of radiation to capture images of the interior of your teeth and gums.
 These X-rays are incredibly important because they can help your dentist to identify problems such as cavities, tooth decay, and impacted teeth.
 Dental X-rays are typically performed yearly.
 However, they may happen more often if your dentist is monitoring a problem or performing dental treatment.